ubucon-asia/blog.ubucon.asia/content/post/uca24-cfp/index.md

 # Spread the Word!
 Help us make UbuCon Asia 2024 a vibrant and enriching event.
 Share this call for proposals with your friends, colleagues, and anyone else who might be interested in speaking at UbuCon Asia.
 We eagerly await your submissions!

-For more details, [visit this link to learn more](https://2024.ubucon.asia/cfp).
+For more details and to submit your proposal today, [**visit this link to learn more**](https://2024.ubucon.asia/cfp).
 Let’s make this conference an unforgettable experience for all Ubuntu enthusiasts! 🚀🌟

 # Important dates